7 Advantages of Joomla

 #6 Multilingual Support

-Joomla has multilingual support built into the core, while WordPress requires use of a third-party plugin.
+Joomla has multilingual support built into the core, while WordPress requires the use of a third-party plugin.

 #7 Security and Plugins